championwomen/title9-data/README.md

 ### Create a database
 We are using PostgreSQL to store this data.
 You can create the skeleton of the database using the following command:

+Note that the `opeid` column is new, and is only present in the data from 2022 and on.

 ``` sql
 CREATE TABLE public.raw_eada (
     year integer,